slrodini/nadir/README.md

 - TLx: Temperature Length (how many step at fix temperature are performed)

 > Important: there is no fix upper bound to the computational time or number of iterations, unless a SCx that implements it is used.
 If you are unsure of your choices, please use a SCx with a fix upper bound of iterations or use the NadirIterCallback class to abort under your condition of choice.

+### Differential Evolution
+The algorithm implemented is in 1-to-1 correspondence with the pseudo-code on Wikipedia (https://en.wikipedia.org/wiki/Differential_evolution).
+The termination condition is not customizable at the moment, and is fixed to be the maximal number of iterations.
+In the future there may be some more customization options, especially for quick/exploratory runs.